k0T0z/gsoc24-blog/_posts/2024-08-26-google-summer-of-code-2024-week-14-15-16-and-17-i-hate-frontend.markdown

 1. The nodeeditor library contains the backend that I have already implemented before the midterm evaluation.
 It is not a fully GUI Library, it is something bigger.
 2. There are many bugs inside the library that I will waste a lot of time to fix.
 3. I tried integrating the library with my midterm evaluation code, and it was a mess.
 I don't even know if it is possible to integrate them together because I stopped trying after a couple of days.
+4. As mentioned in [#149](https://github.com/paceholder/nodeeditor/issues/149), the theming system is global and this won't allow creating multiple instances of the editor.
+The fix is inside [#172](https://github.com/paceholder/nodeeditor/pull/172), however, it is very stale.
 4. ... and many other reasons.

 ## Pros Of Writing My Own Code